Uncle Wiggily: Picture books with Lang Cambell

+Board game

+The Uncle Wiggily Game has been manufactured for more than a century.
+In 1916 Milton Bradley began selling a board game that has players taking cards that show how far they can move their Uncle Wiggily figurines across the board.
+The game was modified in 1929, 1947 and 1955.
+In 1987 Parker Brothers bought the rights to the game and made further changes.
+As of 2018 Winning Moves was manufacturing the Uncle Wiggily Game.

 In popular culture

-Uncle Wiggley was the name of a small skateboard company from 1984 to 1990 known for using "epoxyglass" in their skateboard manufacturing.
-In addition to making their own products, they also made skateboards decks for Losi, Blockhead, SGI, Magnusson Designs, Steadham Designs, and even early H-Street decks.
+Uncle Wiggley was the name of a small skateboard company that operated from 1984 to 1990 and was known for using "epoxyglass" in their skateboard manufacturing.
+In addition to making their own products, they also made skateboards decks for Losi, Blockhead, SGI, Magnusson Designs and Steadham Designs, as well as early H-Street decks.
 Sponsored professionals included Tony Magnusson (who was a part-owner) and John Schultes.

-Uncle Wiggly was a 1990s era rock band.
+Uncle Wiggly was a 1990s-era rock band.

-Uncle Wiggly's is also the name of a Baltimore-based chain of ice cream shops.
+Uncle Wiggly's was also the name of a Baltimore-based chain of ice cream shops that was closed in January 2020.

 A two-part song regarding Uncle Wiggily is on Tourniquet's albums Pathogenic Ocular Dissonance ("The Skeezix Dilemma") and Microscopic View of a Telescopic Realm ("The Skeezix Dilemma Part II").

-The Book Uncle Wiggily and His Friends has a brief appearance in the 1994 film Forrest Gump, being read by Jenny while Forrest "dangles" (at 14 Minutes and 56 Seconds in).
+The book Uncle Wiggily and His Friends makes a brief appearance in the 1994 film Forrest Gump, being read by Jenny while Forrest "dangles".

-On the September 4, 2013, episode of Late Night with Jimmy Fallon, Uncle Wiggly's Rheumatism book was on the "Do Not Read List" skit.
+On the September 4, 2013 episode of Late Night with Jimmy Fallon, Uncle Wiggly's Rheumatism book was featured on the "Do Not Read List" skit.

-Uncle Wiggily appears as a reference between the two characters, Eloise and Walt, in Uncle Wiggily in Connecticut - one of the nine short stories in J.D.
-Salinger's collection of short stories, 'Nine Stories'.
+Uncle Wiggily appears as a reference between the two characters, Eloise and Walt, in "Uncle Wiggily in Connecticut", one of the nine short stories in J.D.
+Salinger's collection of short stories, Nine Stories.
 Specifically, the story's title refers to an event recalled by Eloise in which she and Walt were running to catch a bus and she sprains her ankle.
 Walt then says, referring to her ankle in good humor, "Poor Uncle Wiggily...".

+Likewise, in the movie My Foolish Heart, based on Uncle Wiggily in Connecticut, the two characters bond over childhood memories of Uncle Wiggily when Eloise (Susan Hayward) cuts her finger while washing Walt's (Dana Andrews) dishes.
+Walt, caring for her injured finger, says "Poor Uncle Wiggily...", referencing the rabbit's ears and then her ears, which ultimately leads to their first kiss.

-In 1987 Uncle Wiggily was referred to in a "rock music fable" called "Little Boy Goes to Hell" a four-record set by Mark Nichols (composer) released on PopLlama Records.
+In 1987, Uncle Wiggily was referred to in a "rock music fable" called "Little Boy Goes to Hell", a four-record set by Mark Nichols, released on PopLlama Records.
 The song is titled "Your Deepest Fear".